checkedc/checkedc-clang/README.md

 ## Compiler development

-The compiler is not far enough along for programmers to ``kick the tires'' on Checked C.   We do not have a installable version clang available yet.
+The compiler is not far enough along for programmers to "kick the tires" on Checked C.   We do not have a installable version clang available yet.
 If you are really interested, you can build your own copy of the compiler:

 - [Setup and Build](docs\CheckedC\Setup-and-Build.md) describes the organization of the code,